Geometrical Quantum Chemical Engine: APPLICATION to a quantum dot system

 \begin{widetext}

-The adiabatic work $\mathcal{W}$ defined in Eq.~\eqref{W-ad} can also be calculated as in Appendix \ref{app:detailed_Anderson}.
+The adiabatic work $\mathcal{W}$ defined in Eq.~\eqref{W-ad} can also be calculated as in Appendices \ref{app:detailed_Anderson} and \ref{app:perturbed_Anderson}.
 The plot of $\beta\mathcal{W}$ versus $\delta$ for various $r$ is presented in Fig.~\ref{fig:work}.
-It is noteworthy that the adiabatic work takes a maximum at $\delta=\pi$, where the geometrical contribution from the BSN curvature does not exist.
-On the other hand, $\mathcal{W}$ take minimum at $\delta=2n\pi$ with an integer $n$.
+It is noteworthy that the adiabatic work reaches a maximum at $\delta=\pi$, where the geometrical contribution from the BSN curvature does not exist.
+On the other hand, $\mathcal{W}$ attains the minimum at $\delta=2n\pi$ with an integer $n$.
 The functional form $\beta\mathcal{W}$ can be fitted by a sinusoidal function of $\delta$.